Half Past Dead: Plot

 Donny's plan is disrupted, however, when Sasha decides to step in and fight back.
 With the 49ers having strapped Jane to the electric chair and threaten to kill her, while Ellen and her team prepare a rescue plan from the mainland, Sasha extracts Lester and plans to use him later in a prisoner exchange with Jane.
 After Nick helps Sasha get away from Donny, Sasha reveals his true identity along with the fact he used Nick to get to Sonny Eckvall, on whom he seeks revenge on for the death of his wife.

 With the help of Nick and some of the other inmates such as Twitch and Little Joe, Sasha sets out to rescue Jane and bring Donny down, before Alcatraz becomes everyone's final resting place.
-The conflict culminates in the 49ers taking McPherson and Lester on a helicopter and departing with Sasha in pursuit.
-Donny attempts to buy time by throwing MacPherson out of the helicopter, but Sacha dives after her and manages to save her using a parachute.
+The conflict culminates in the 49ers taking Jane and Lester on a helicopter and departing with Sasha in pursuit.
+Donny attempts to buy time by throwing Jane out of the helicopter, but Sacha dives after her and manages to save her using a parachute.
 Lester reveals that he was previously given an improvised bomb vest of grenades that he sets off, killing himself and Donny.
 Sasha subsequently leads the investigators to the gold, as Lester told him the location before his death.

 A month later, Nick, having previously learnt of Sasha's reasons for hunting Sonny, is still recovering in prison, but is informed in a meeting with Sasha that he is being released early for his role in the hostage crisis.